Historic Timeline

 New Owner

-Abraham Bryant 3rd sold the house to his brother-in-law Nathaniel Stow, who was also a blacksmith.
+Abraham Bryant III sold the house and property to his brother-in-law, Nathaniel Stow, who was also a blacksmith.

 1760